 Web Fonts

 Both platforms allow you to make use of web fonts.
-Not all other leading marketing platforms will enable you to do this, often limiting you to basic fonts.
+Not all other leading email marketing software tools and platforms will enable you to do this, often limiting you to basic fonts.
 This feature is very handy as it allows the newsletter’s look and feel to be greatly improved.
 Brand consistency can also be achieved through the use of a specific font.

 Aweber does offer one additional typeface that MailChimp does not.
 This typeface is Permanent Marker.
 Aweber offering this extra font allows it to edge ahead of MailChimp in terms of this feature.